FreeWaveTechnologies/ZumIQ/full-demos/tank-level-simulator/software-prerequisites.md

 ## Configure Serial Port

-Configure COM2 on a ZumLink radio to have the following settings (see the [ZumIQ Wiki](https://github.com/FreeWaveTechnologies/zumlink-ipr-sdk/wiki) or the [Z9-P/PE User Manual](http://support.freewave.com/knowledge-base/z9-pe-user-manual/) for details on how to configure the device):
+Configure COM2 on a ZumLink radio to have the following settings.
+(See the [ZumIQ Wiki](https://github.com/FreeWaveTechnologies/zumlink-ipr-sdk/wiki) or the [Z9-P/PE User Manual](http://support.freewave.com/knowledge-base/z9-pe-user-manual/) for details on how to configure the device):

 **Setting**      | **Value**
 ---------------- | -------------------